zseano/JS-Scan/README.md

 You can also check out @NahamSec and @bbuerhaus JS link parser here: https://github.com/nahamsec/JSParser.
 It is a tool designed to scrape urls from .js files.

+## Thanks
+https://twitter.com/TomNomNom reported an issue regarding output not being sanitized which could of potentially lead to XSS being executed when data was outputted.